onem2m-iril1/DTLS-over-UDP-based-Multi-threaded-MQTTSN-Gateway/README.md

     * TLS with Certifate
 ## Project Description
 The current release of MQTTSN Gateway Application @ https://github.com/eclipse/paho.mqtt-sn.embedded-c.git supports UDP based connection for its mqttsn clients and lags in providing DTLS based security.
 This new release of DTLS based Multi-Threaded MQTTSN Gateway  Application @ supports Multi-threaded DTLS based connections to its mqttsn clients which uses either Pre-shared Key or the Certificates to connect to this MQTTSN Gateway.
-In addition to Certificate based TLS over TCP connection support, a Pre-shared Key based TLS over TCP connection suppport is also added to ease the mqttsn clients to connect to MQTT broker.
+In addition to Certificate based TLS over TCP connection support, a Pre-shared Key based TLS over TCP connection suppport is also added to ease the gateway to connect to MQTT broker.
 ## Dependencies
 * git
 ```